 Along with the above activities, you can also head off horse riding, surfing or learn how to cook up some Indonesian classics in a cooking class.

 Rent a bike for $5 – $10 and you can do a lap of the island in around an hour.
+It’s only 6 square miles, so won’t tire you out too much!.
 It’s a great way to see some of the less-visited parts, while working up an appetite!

-Or, grab a bottle of water and walk it.
-It’ll take you around two hours but there are plenty of cool bars dotted along the coast to stop at when you’re energy drops.
+Or, grab a bottle of water and walk the route.
+It’ll take you around two hours but there are plenty of cool bars dotted along the coast to stop at when your energy drops.

 Huge thanks to the Indonesian Ministry of Tourism for inviting me on the #TripOfWonders as part of their #WonderfulIndonesia campaign.
 As always, opinions are my own!